OneChanbara (film): DVD releases

 The DVD was released in Japan on September 26, 2008.
 The first press edition of the DVD had a 3D cover which flicks between Aya from the games and the live action portrayal.
 The film has been picked up for release in Germany, United States and the United Kingdom.
 It was released in Germany on 26 June 2009, carrying the title Zombie Killer – Sharp as a Sword, Sexy as Hell.
-Tokyo Shock in United States released the film on DVD under the title Onechanbara: Bikini Samurai Squad on August 25, 2009.
+Tokyo Shock in the United States released the film on DVD under the title Onechanbara: Bikini Samurai Squad on August 25, 2009.
 Manga Entertainment is releasing the DVD in the UK on September 7, 2009, under the festival title of Chanbara Beauty.